What is E-Procurement?

 To accomplish this goal, procurement staff establishes relationships with suppliers, negotiate contracts, and set guidelines or purchasing limits on the types of purchases that are allowed and the kinds of items the money can be spent on.
 E-procurement software like PurchaseControl enables procurement leaders to automate policy adherence, contract management, and vendor relationships within the system.

-E-procurement software allows employees to search through online catalogues and select the items they want to buy online.
+E-procurement software allows employees to search through online catalogs and select the items they want to buy online.
 However, the experience goes far beyond online shopping itself.
 It allows employees to manage their own purchases based on user permissions created during set up.
 It begins the process with a purchase requisition, which can be approved by the user if he or she has the authority to do so.
 If not, it is automatically sent to the staff member in charge of approving purchases.

 The software stores a variety of items from suppliers that the procurement department has approved.
 Typically, these are vendors with established relationships and contracts in place.
 The contracts can be stored in PurchaseControl with the vendor’s contact information and payment terms, to make things easier.

-The software also stores a catalogue of items and the vendors they are available from, ensuring that no one who requests items or makes purchases can buy anything that is out of the budget, or incompatible with the company’s IT structure and equipment.
+The software also stores a catalog of items and the vendors they are available from, ensuring that no one who requests items or makes purchases can buy anything that is out of the budget, or incompatible with the company’s IT structure and equipment.

 For instance, if an employee needs basic office supplies, such as a new mouse or flash drive, that employee can log in to the procurement system and search for those items.
 If it’s available from multiple vendors, they can choose the lowest price item.
 In the case of small purchases like this, they can approve the purchase themselves, and have it shipped directly to them, so they don’t have to bother other team members to get what they need.
 For larger purchases, however, the approval workflow may require the department head to sign off on it.

-In either situation, the purchases are deducted from the appropriate budgets and spending limits, so the employee can never spend more money than he or she is authorised to spend, whether purchasing something small or large.
+In either situation, the purchases are deducted from the appropriate budgets and spending limits, so the employee can never spend more money than he or she is authorized to spend, whether purchasing something small or large.

 Once a requisition has been approved, it automatically converts to a purchase order, which is electronically delivered to the vendor.
 Once the vendor delivers the order, it is marked received in the system, and an invoice is created and sent to accounts payable for payment.

-Because PurchaseControl allows procurement leaders in your organisation to completely customise the experience on a user-by-user basis, you have complete control of which vendors and items employees have access to, who can see the budget information, who can approve the purchase requisitions, who can pay invoices, and so on.
+Because PurchaseControl allows procurement leaders in your organization to completely customize the experience on a user-by-user basis, you have complete control of which vendors and items employees have access to, who can see the budget information, who can approve the purchase requisitions, who can pay invoices, and so on.
 Since it is a web-based platform, it can be accessed from computers, tablets, and smartphones – anywhere there is an internet connection.

 “Automation with e-procurement streamlines the processes to make them more efficient, so it costs the company less money.
 Beyond this, it also removes low-value tasks from the procurement department so they can focus their efforts on high-value tasks like negotiating better contract terms.”